Board of Directors

-Katie is the Board President...Also known as Jersey, KT, Toole, Toolebox, Ms. Toole is a proud graduate of Saint Francis University.
-She was an instrumental part of women’s golf team Division One, North East Conference (NEC) invited her to the NCAA championship tournament for 2 years!
+Katie is the Board President and a proud graduate of Saint Francis University.
+She was an instrumental part of the women’s golf team (Division I) winning the North Eastern Conference team title three out of four years.
+The team was invited to partake in the NCAA championship tournament for two years!
 Katie loves the outdoors and all things green.

 Stephanie is the Vice President of Small Town Hope Inc. Stephanie is a well-seasoned Senior Analyst.
 She holds an MBA in Finance from Texas A&M University.
 She has gained worldly experience from Hong Kong, Europe and Great Britain.
 Stephanie completed her undergraduate degree in Business and Fashion Merchandising from the University of North Texas.